Home/ Blog/ Preventive Care/

 Is there anyone who shouldn’t get vaccinated?

+The measles vaccine is a live vaccine, which means that it contains a weakened form of the virus.
 Because the measles vaccine is live, it should not be given to pregnant women or anyone whose immune system is compromised either by disease or immunosuppressive medications.
+You also shouldn’t get the vaccine if you had a life-threatening allergic reaction to previous doses of the vaccine or any of its components.

 Do I need to get vaccinated?